 Fortunately, Asbestex has the technology to detect airborne asbestos fibre concentrations.
 We can offer asbestos air sampling devices in your residential home or work place.
 Air Sampling Pumps are inexpensive to operate, safe and extremely accurate in measuring concentrations of airborne asbestos fibres.

 Everybody is exposed to asbestos at some time during their life.

 Very low levels of asbestos may be present in the air, water, and soil.
 In some cities tap water can contain asbestos from naturally occurring rock seams and shelves through a catchment.
 However, most people do not become ill from their brief exposure or digestion.

-People who commonly become ill from asbestos are usually those who have been exposed to high concentrations in a short amount of time or exposed to low concentrations over a long period of time or regular basis - most often in a job where they work or live directly with the material or through substantial environmental contact or renovation.
+People who commonly become ill from asbestos are usually those who have been exposed to very high concentrations in a short period of time or exposed to prolong concentrations over a medium-long period of time or regular basis - most often in an occupation where they work or live directly with the material or through substantial environmental contact or renovation.

 Exposure to asbestos may increase the risk of asbestosis, other non-malignant lung and plural disorders, lung cancer, mesothelioma, and other cancers.
 Smokers who are also exposed to asbestos have a greatly increased risk of lung cancer.

 In most cases you will not get ill living with asbestos.
-However, the asbestos you do live with must be maintained and in sound condition to eliminate the risks.
-Living or working with no asbestos is the safest option.
+However, the asbestos you do live with must be well maintained, encapsulated and in sound condition to eliminate or lower potential health risks.
+Living or working with no asbestos materials is the still safest option.

 Surveys are the best option before purchasing a property, renovating or demolition.
 An Asbestos Register is required for any work place in NSW.
 In many cases it is the responsibility of the property owner, builder or Strata Manager to properly identify the hazardous substances on a property or project.